Domaine Bila-Haut - Chrysopée 2015

 Robert Parker

-"Reminiscent of a Saint-Péray with its vibrant saline minerality, buttery citrus, toasted nut and quince aromas and flavors, the 2015 Collioure Chrysopée Blanc is wonderfully textured with juicy acidity."
+"Reminiscent of a Saint-Péray with its vibrant saline minerality, aromas and flavors of buttery citrus, toasted nuts, and quince, the 2015 Collioure Chrysopée Blanc is wonderfully textured and endowed with juicy acidity.
 (Wine Advocate 2017 - Jeb Dunnuck) A bold cuvée!

-Buy your Bila-Haut wines at the best price on private sale!
+Buy your Bila-Haut wines at the best price in a private sale!

 Eye